rgilks/royal-game-of-ur-cli/README.md

 ### Running Simulations from Command Line

-You can now run simulations directly from the command line using the built executable:
+You can also run simulations directly from the command line using the built executable, this has better performance:

 ```
 ./royal-game-of-ur simulate [parameters]